Together in Christ: 'Purify Me, Please!' — Psalm 51:7-8

 Key Thought

 David also had great news.
 Because of his contrite heart and his broken and contrite spirit, David knew God would forgive his sins and purify him of guilt and the residue of that sin in his heart and life.
 [4] David not only wanted this forgiveness and cleansing, but he also yearned for God's help in re-calibrating his heart to desire loyalty, obedience, and worship.
-[5]God would also bring back the joy of salvation and open his heart to sing God's praises before the people.
+[5] God would also bring back the joy of salvation and open David's heart to sing God's praises before the people.
 [6]

 Today's Prayer